BDC Hamburger Icon

 Here’s how to do it:

-1. Pick a size and orientation.
-You can choose landscape or portrait orientation ― whichever best shows off your picture or message.
+1. Pick a size and orientation: You can choose landscape or portrait orientation, whichever best showcases your picture or message.

-2. Choose a theme that comes with ready-made graphics and a selection of colors and text to make your postcard look professional.
+2. Choose a theme: Themes come with ready-made graphics and a selection of colors and text to make your postcard look professional.

-You can try Adobe Express for free, which lets you create and share content but doesn’t provide access to all of the features.
-If you want full access, you can subscribe to Adobe Express Premium, which costs $9.99 per month when paid monthly (or $99.99 per year when paid annually).
+You can try Adobe Express for free, which lets you create and share content but doesn’t provide access to all features.
+If you want full access, you can subscribe to Adobe Express Premium, which costs $9.99 per month (or $99.99 per year when paid annually).

 What if you don’t want to print postcards yourself?

-Numerous apps let you use pictures from your phone, Facebook or Instagram to create professional-looking postcards quickly.
-Then, you can type a message to be printed on the back of the card, along with an address for one or more recipients.
-You can then have the postcard printed and mailed to the recipient for just a dollar or two.
+Numerous apps allow you to quickly use pictures from your phone, Facebook or Instagram to create professional-looking postcards.
+You can type a message to be printed on the back of the card, along with the address for one or more recipients.
+You can have the postcard printed and mailed to the recipient for just a dollar or two.

-This is an excellent option if you want to send cards during personal or business travel and you don’t have access to a printer.
-You can even send the cards when you’re waiting at an airport.
+That is an excellent option if you want to send cards during personal or business travel and don’t have access to a printer.
+You can even send cards while waiting at an airport.

 Here are some apps that let you create and send printed postcards right from your phone:

 Whether you stick with traditional print postcards or go digital, these services let you make your own postcards.
-Share your trip, memory or promotional message by designing, printing and mailing your postcard today.
+Design, print and mail your postcard today to share a trip, memory or promotional message.

 Did you find this content helpful?